 Such an ideal digital platform raises the question of what currency would Blockchain use in the Virgin Islands.

-So far, we have no information on a reputable offshore financial center that accepts any of the existing crypto currencies as official currency – although it should be noted that most of them have not yet reached the level of the existing digital identity system in Estonia.
+So far, we have no information on a reputable offshore financial center that accepts any of the existing cryptocurrencies as official currency – although it should be noted that most of them have not yet reached the level of the current digital identity system in Estonia.

 The British Virgin Islands and the Cayman Islands use the US dollar, while Ireland and Luxembourg use the euro.

-At the same time, Hong Kong and Singapore use the “Currency Board”, an exchange rate system in which the local currency is tied to a strong foreign currency and exchanged for a reserve currency.
+At the same time, Hong Kong and Singapore use the “Currency Board,” an exchange rate system in which the local currency is tied to a robust foreign currency and exchanged for a reserve currency.

-While the Hong Kong dollar is linked to the US dollar, the Singapore dollar is linked to a set of unpublished currencies including the US dollar, the euro, the yen, and so on.
+While the Hong Kong dollar is linked to the US dollar, the Singapore dollar is connected to a set of unpublished currencies, including the US dollar, the euro, the yen, etc.

 The currency board system used in Singapore seems to be a kind of “steady cash” model on which Facebook’s cryptocurrency rests.
 Such a model could also be applied as part of the proposed Virgin Islands Smart Contract System.

-Finally, Facebook has finally unveiled its crypto this week and has already received support from leading companies such as Uber, PayPal, Visa and Mastercard.
+Facebook has finally unveiled its crypto this week and has already received support from leading companies such as Uber, PayPal, Visa, and Mastercard.

-The new cryptocurrency will probably be linked to a number of reliable status names and, according to published data, to the name “sharp”.
+The new cryptocurrency will probably be linked to several reliable status names and, according to published data, to the name “sharp.”

-Of course, the main benefit would be a considerable user base, because Facebook products, including Instagram and WhatsApp, are used by billions of people around the world.
+Of course, the main benefit would be a considerable user base because Facebook products, including Instagram and WhatsApp, are used by billions of people worldwide.
 Including those who do not have a credit card or bank account.

 From the beginning, he points out that this is not their job, but a joint venture of various companies.
-By the first half of 2020, when the Libra reaches the end users, the association that manages this currency should reach 100 companies.
+By the first half of 2020, when the Libra reaches the end-users, the association that manages this currency should get 100 companies.

-Facebook director David Marcus, who is responsible for the project, hopes the club will have more than 100 members by the time the new crypto currency is introduced.
-In the meantime, 28 have been mentioned and, in particular, the presence of some companies suggests that Facebook had the idea of being able to change financial habits on a global scale.
+Facebook director David Marcus, responsible for the project, hopes the club will have more than 100 members when the new cryptocurrency is introduced.
+In the meantime, 28 have been mentioned.
+In particular, some companies’ presence suggests that Facebook had the idea of changing financial habits on a global scale.

 Libra in Financial World

-In addition, there is the Coinbase, which hopes in turn that the new Libra cryptocurrency will be exchanged on this exchange and others.
+Also, there is Coinbase, which hopes in turn that the new Libra cryptocurrency will be exchanged on this exchange and others.
 Vodafone also represents telecommunications companies.

-And there are also large Uber, Lift or Spotify companies that have the great advantage of being able to simply spend real money from users around the world by simply clicking on a mobile screen.
+And there are also large Uber, Lift, or Spotify companies that have the great advantage of spending real money from users around the world by simply clicking on a mobile screen.

-Since Facebook has a lot of information about its users, it is extremely easy for the company to lay the foundation for a successful digital economy by providing integrated business services and services related to digital identity or digital signatures and certificates are provided.
+Since Facebook has a lot of information about its users, it is straightforward for the company to lay the foundation for a thriving digital economy by providing integrated business services and services related to digital identity or digital signatures and certificates.

-It is very likely that even the bitcoin itself will be completely overshadowed by Facebook crypto coin in the near future.
+Even the bitcoin itself will likely be entirely overshadowed by a Facebook crypto coin shortly.

-There are several reasons – Facebook already has more than 2 billion users, the new digital currency user interface is likely to be much more acceptable to most users than Bitcoin and the stable price of this cryptocurrency will lead to its actual use, not just speculation associated with price fluctuations.
+There are several reasons – Facebook already has more than 2 billion users.
+The new digital currency user interface is likely to be much more acceptable to most users than Bitcoin.
+This cryptocurrency’s stable price will lead to its actual use, not just speculation associated with price fluctuations.